 Using a timer, clock, or watch that counts seconds, count how many beats you feel in 20 seconds.
 Start the count on a beat, which is counted as "zero" as the second hand (or seconds) begins the timing cycle.
 The next beat is counted as "one".
-Record the last beat felt when 20 seconds passes.
+Note the last beat felt when 20 seconds passes then multiply this by 3.
+Use a calculator if it is too difficult to calculate by hand.